Guitar #14 – Sold

 Photo Credit: Robbie O’brien

 This guitar is the first L-00 I built.
 The wood choices are the same as guitars number 8 and 10.
 It turned out pretty well.
-It is a very good flat picking guitar with a big fat sound but it is a little dead as a finger picker.
+It is a very good flat picking guitar with a big fat sound.

 This was the first flat top I started and I built #9 starting a week later.
 It is an OM using East Indian Rosewood and Sitka Spruce.
 It is the result of following Robbie O’Brien’s online steel string course and it turned out really well.
 It finger picks and flat picks well with a rich sound and plenty of volume.
 LIke almost all of the other guitar’s I’ve built it is finished with Nitrocellulose Lacquer.
 This is my primary playing guitar and has been since I finished it in Dec.
 2013.